 Mr. Muntaqim joined the Black Panther Party at age 16 and the Black Liberation Army at 18.
 In 1971, he was convicted in the killing of two New York City Police Officers.
 He spent nearly 50 years in prison for this crime before being released on parole in 2020.

-The College has received strong feedback about this visit.
+The University has received strong feedback about this visit.
 Some are outraged that a man who has been convicted of such crimes was invited onto campus.
 Others look forward to the opportunity to learn about Mr. Muntaqim’s experiences.

 We do not support the violence exhibited in Mr. Muntaqim’s previous crimes, and his presence on campus does not imply endorsement of his views or past actions.
 However, we believe in freedom of speech.
 SUNY Brockport has routinely held speaking events involving controversial speakers from various background and viewpoints, and will continue to do so.
 These conversations are uncomfortable.
 They are meant to be.
 They’re about gaining a new perspective.